ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We partner with mission-driven organizations and entrepreneurs to build impactful brands and messaging campaigns through strategic consultancy and creative storytelling.
+      We work with mission-driven organisations and entrepreneurs to build impactful brands and messaging campaigns through strategic consultancy and creative storytelling.
 With a strong foundation in the UK broadcast media industry, we blend strategic thinking, cultural insight, and creative